simonpoole/pmtiles-reader/README.md

 - Directories cannot have more than Integer.MAX_VALUE entries and cannot be larger than the same both in compressed and de-compressed form, just as any other structures extracted from the file.
 - Tiles cannot be larger (compressed) than Integer.MAX_VALUE
+- A substantial difference between accessing a conventional TMS/google/OSM style tile server and a remote PMTiles source is that the former requires essentially no local state, retrieving tiles from a PMTiles source however is only efficient if the header and directories are at least partially cached.
+With other words if the underlying source changes you will likely no longer be able to correctly access tiles without re-reading the meta data.
+The example HttpUrlConnectionChannel implements a simple mechanism based on the ETag header to detect this, but other mechanisms could be implemented too.
 - We only support GZip and Zstd compression of internal structures and metadata.
 Your application should catch UnsupportedOperationException to avoid crashing on files using something else.
 - We do not attempt to de-compress tiles and leave that to the calling application